Can We Discuss Angelina Jolie’s Effortless Emmys Look From 1998?

 At the 2009 Emmys, Barrymore channeled the sweetness of a dozen roses in her Monique Lhuillier gown.

 Lively is a red carpet fashion maverick and her scarlet Versace gown from the 2009 Emmys is one of the actor’s finest award show looks.

 At the 2011 Emmys, Washington opted for a cherry red, strapless Zuhair Murad Couture gown with cascading sequins that created a stunning peek-a-boo effect on her sheer skirt.

 Liu glistened in Versace at the 2012 Emmys.
-Coincidentally enough, her shiny, disco ball-esque gown feels perfectly in-tune with 2021’s red carpets trends, as celebrities have recently been gravitating towards high-shine ensembles.
+Coincidentally enough, her shiny, disco ball-esque gown feels perfectly in tune with one of the major red carpet trends, as celebrities have recently been gravitating towards high-shine ensembles.